MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/failover-cluster-csvs.md

 - **I/O synchronization**: CSV enables multiple nodes to have simultaneous read-write access to the same shared storage.
 When a node performs disk input/output (I/O) on a CSV volume, the node communicates directly with the storage, for example, through a storage area network (SAN).
 However, at any time, a single node (called the coordinator node) "owns" the physical disk resource that is associated with the LUN.
 The coordinator node for a CSV volume is displayed in Failover Cluster Manager as **Owner Node** under **Disks**.
 It also appears in the output of the [Get-ClusterSharedVolume](/powershell/module/failoverclusters/get-clustersharedvolume) Windows PowerShell cmdlet.

   > [!NOTE]
-  > In Windows Server 2012 R2, CSV ownership is evenly distributed across the failover cluster nodes based on the number of CSV volumes that each node owns.
+  > Starting in Windows Server 2012 R2, CSV ownership is evenly distributed across the failover cluster nodes based on the number of CSV volumes that each node owns.
 Additionally, ownership is automatically rebalanced when there are conditions such as CSV failover, a node rejoins the cluster, you add a new node to the cluster, you restart a cluster node, or you start the failover cluster after it has been shut down.

   When certain small changes occur in the file system on a CSV volume, this metadata must be synchronized on each of the physical nodes that access the LUN, not only on the single coordinator node.
 For example, when a virtual machine on a CSV volume is started, created, or deleted, or when a virtual machine is migrated, this information needs to be synchronized on each of the physical nodes that access the virtual machine.
 These metadata update operations occur in parallel across the cluster networks by using SMB 3.0.
 These operations do not require all the physical nodes to communicate with the shared storage.